 - Calculate magma flow speed based on earthquake locations given in the bottom panel of Figure 3B of Poland et al., 2008.
 Speed should be calculated over the time period spanned by the episodes labeled T1 - T5.
 Note the scale bar of 1 km given in the lower corner of the plot.
 When you write your answer to this question, please lead me through your logic.
 You will have to make some choices about how to estimate times and distances, and I want to hear your explanation of how you chose to do this.

 - Lead me through the time series of the eruption as recorded by the instruments (i.e., Which instrument records the signal first?, then what happens, are there any simultaneous excursions from "normal background" recorded by different instruments?
-How long does the whole thing last?
-How did you determine when it was "over?")
+Can you tell how long the eruptions lasts from this data?
+If so, how did you determine when it was "over?")

 - Describe what you think is happening physically to the volcano over the course of the eruption based on the instrument record.
 Pay attention to the location of the instruments you chose with respect to the volcano so that you can describe whether the volcano is inflating or deflating by looking at the direction and angle of any motion recorded.

-- Find webcam records that correspond to this eruption.
-Does the view from the webcam confirm your description of what you thought was happening physically?
+- Find maps and photo/video records that correspond to this eruption.
+Does this additional information confirm your description of what you thought was happening physically?
 If so, lead me through a what you see and how it correlates to the instrument records you found earlier.
 If not, discuss possible reasons why not.

 Submitting your work

-Upload the document (.doc, .pages. or .pdf) containing both your earlier work from VOGRIPA and the work you just did with Kilauea to the L6 - Eruptions problem set assignment folder in ANGEL by the due date specified on the first page of this lesson.
+Upload the document containing both your earlier work from VOGRIPA and the work you just did with Kilauea to the eruptions problem set assignment in Canvas by the due date specified on the first page of this lesson.